WRDS, CRSP, and Compustat

 collect()

-Next, we calculate the book value of preferred stock and equity inspired by the variable definition in Ken French’s data library.
+Next, we calculate the book value of preferred stock and equity be and the operating profitability op inspired by the variable definitions in Ken French’s data library.
 Note that we set negative or zero equity to missing which is a common practice when working with book-to-market ratios (see Fama and French 1992 for details).

 compustat <- compustat |>